kiaka-obsidian/personal-vault/Ceroc/Intermediates/Routines/Wedding Routine Notes.md

 ## Waltz 2
 Ends on after box & basic with step around

+## Tornado into Lift
+Twist out like a high first
+ML let go keeping contact with RH/LL
+Prepare forward
+Double anti clock wise turn
+Sarah - extend on "chasing"
+Side turn lift thing
+ONLY ONE/1/5 OF A TURN
 ## Moves to have somewhere
 Doubled handed shoulder turnout